 How IUI Works

 Traditional artificial insemination techniques involved introducing sperm into the vagina, which was simpler than, but not nearly as effective as, IUI.
-IUI is a conservative treatment option, and often works even if the mother is not taking medications to increase her egg production.
+IUI is a conservative treatment option, and often works even if the mother is not taking medications like Clomid® to increase her egg production.
 Nevertheless, Drs.
 Martin, Neal, and Retzloff may recommend taking hormone medications to improve the effectiveness of your IUI procedure.

 IUI is a method of artificial insemination that involves placing motile, concentrated sperm directly into the uterus, close to the unfertilized egg.